-\paragraph{GNNs and Combinatorial Optimization.} Neural network architectures able to deal not solely with Euclidean but also with manifold and graph data have been developed in recent years~\cite{bronstein_geometric_2017}, and applied to a variety of problems where their capacity for representing structured, relational information can be exploited~\cite{battaglia_relational_2018}.
+\paragraph{Graph Neural Networks and Combinatorial Optimisation.} Neural network architectures able to deal not solely with Euclidean but also with manifold and graph data have been developed in recent years~\cite{bronstein_geometric_2017}, and applied to a variety of problems where their capacity for representing structured and relational information can be exploited~\cite{battaglia_relational_2018}.
 A sub-category of such approaches are Message Passing Neural Networks (MPNN)~\cite{gilmer_neural_2017}, often referred to as Graph Neural Networks (GNN) instead.
-Significant progress has been achieved in machine learning for combinatorial optimization problems~\cite{bengio_machine_2018} such as Minimum Vertex Cover and the Traveling Salesman Problem by framing them as a supervised learning~\cite{vinyals_pointer_2015} or RL~\cite{bello_neural_2016} task.
-Combining GNNs with RL algorithms has yielded models capable of solving several graph optimization problems with the same architecture while generalizing to graphs an order of magnitude larger than those used during training~\cite{khalil_learning_2017}.
-The problem as formulated in this paper is a combinatorial optimization problem, related to other problems in network design that arise in operations research~\cite{ahujaChapterApplicationsNetwork1995} -- albeit with a different objective.
+Significant progress has been achieved in machine learning for combinatorial optimisation problems~\cite{bengio_machine_2018}, such as Minimum Vertex Cover and the Travelling Salesman Problem by framing them as a supervised learning~\cite{vinyals_pointer_2015} or RL~\cite{bello_neural_2016} task.
+Combining GNNs with RL algorithms has yielded models capable of solving several graph optimisation problems with the same architecture while generalising to graphs an order of magnitude larger than those used during training~\cite{khalil_learning_2017}.
+The problem as formulated in this paper is a combinatorial optimisation problem, related to problems in network design that arise in operations research~\cite{ahujaChapterApplicationsNetwork1995} -- albeit with a different objective.